-FNZ (UK) Ltd ('FNZ' or 'the Firm') is authorised and regulated by the UK Financial Conduct Authority ('FCA') as an IFPRU €125k Limited Licence Firm.
-FNZ is a member of the Kiwi Holdco CayCo, Ltd Group ('the FNZ Group').
-Following a change in majority ownership of the FNZ Group in 2018, the Firm's ultimate parent company is now Falcon Newco Limited (an exempted limited company formed under the laws of the Cayman Islands).
-The ultimate controlling party remains Kiwi Holdco Cayco, Ltd (an exempted limited company formed under the laws of the Cayman Islands).
+FNZ (UK) Ltd ('FNZ' or 'the Firm') is authorised and regulated by the UK Financial Conduct Authority ('FCA') as an IFPRU €125k Limited License Firm.
+FNZ is a member of the FNZ Group Limited Group ('the FNZ Group').
+Following a change in majority ownership of the FNZ Group in 2018, the Firm's ultimate parent company is now FNZ Group Limited (formerly Kiwi HoldCo CayCo Limited, an exempted limited company formed under the laws of New Zealand).
+The ultimate controlling party is Falcon NewCo Limited (an exempted limited company formed under the laws of the Cayman Islands).

 FNZ partners with life companies, banks, asset managers and discretionary wealth managers to enable them to deliver wealth management services across three distribution channels; advised, direct and workplace.
-FNZ provides end-to-end technology, including front-office, tax wrappers and investment back-office under a software-as-a-service delivery model.
+FNZ provides end-to-end technology, including front-office, tax wrappers and investment back-office under a platform-as-a-service delivery model.
 This technology solution is combined with back-office dealing, settlement and administration services as either sub-custodian or Third-Party Administrator ('TPA') across a multitude of asset classes including collectives, exchange traded securities, direct fixed interest securities and alternative assets.